Pervious Pavement

 Discover MoreDiscover More

-pervious pavement Education should be provided to residents that will be in areas with pervious pavements, and maintenance personal.
+pervious pavement Education should be provided to residents in areas with pervious pavements projects and maintenance personnel.
 Signage is important as well.
-The Metropolitan St. Louis Sewer District's BMP toolbox was developed to help those implementing stormwater management BMPs to successfully navigate the technical and procedural path to post-construction stormwater BMPs design, installation and maintenance.
+The Metropolitan St. Louis Sewer District (MSD)'s BMP toolbox was developed to help those implementing stormwater management BMPs to successfully navigate the technical and procedural path to post-construction stormwater BMPs design, installation and maintenance.
 Planning for installation is critical and it is important to consider drainage areas and area of implementation.
-MSD's Site Design Guidance and the WERF SELECT model are two great tools to use for planning and understanding best fit.
+MSD's Permeable Pavement Design and Construction Details and the WERF SELECT model are two great tools to use for planning and understanding best fit.
+The WERF SELECT Model is a planning tool that simulates BMP selection for stormwater management.